-Seabrook-Wilson House (Spy House) - Real Haunt in Middletown NJ
+Seabrook-Wilson House (Spy House) - Real Middletown Haunt

 As a tavern, British troops were particularly fond of the bar.
 It was here that they’d plan some of their attacks and strategies.
 The owner took advantage of the situation and relayed their discussions to colonial troops, thus earning the building’s nickname, Spy House, according to reporting from Middletown Patch.